 The Government Statistical Service carries out the Health Survey for England (HSE) each year.
 Due to Covid the last survey published was in 2018 but that's recent enough for this post to be relevant.
 There are, understandably, a lot of numbers.
 I wanted to pull out a couple of headlines that caught my eye.

 More than half of adults (56%) were at increased, high or very high risk of chronic disease due to their waist circumference and BMI

 Weight-related health risks in adults are largely avoidable.
 Being over-weight, let alone obese (see next) is something to take seriously.
 What are the conditions you could be at risk of?
-Type 2 Diabetes, high blood pressure, high cholesterol, atherosclerosis (narrowing of arteries which can lead to coronary heart disease), asthma, metabolic syndrome, several types of cancer, liver and kidney disease and more.
+Type 2 Diabetes, high blood pressure, high cholesterol, heart disease, asthma, several types of cancer, liver and kidney disease and more.
 You should have your weight in check.
 Eat well and exercise, and it will happen.

 26% of men and 29% of women were obese.
 2% of men and 4% of women were morbidly obese

 Obesity is indicated using BMI.
 A BMI of 30+ means you're classed as obese (40+ is morbidly obese).
 I'm male, 39 years old and 5'10" in height.
 For me to have a BMI of 30 (obese) I would need to weigh 15 stone (just adding context).

 It isn't difficult for most of us to stay within a healthy weight range for our height.
 No - BMI is not an ideal metric - there are flaws.
 However for the majority of us it provides a basic guide of where we should be, and we shouldn't automatically look for excuses when our weight shoots up near the 30+ BMI line.